Header Banner

-How To: Fish for bass using a plastic jig worm
+How to Fish for bass using a plastic jig worm

 What's a jig worm?
 Well, it's exactly what the name implies: a jig rigged with a trailing plastic worm.
 If you're not a seasoned fisherman, the answer might not have been so obvious, but that doesn't matter when you find out how important this jig worm is.
 Wade Bourne of MyOutdoorTV shows you how to fish a jig worm.